-If a load-bearing perimeter wall foundation design has not been provided by the home manufacturer, it is the responsibility of the retailer and/or home owner to provide a design approved by an engineer or architect, licensed in the state where the home will be installed.
+If a load-bearing perimeter wall foundation design has not been provided by the home manufacturer, it is the responsibility of the retailer and/or home owner to provide a design approved by a professional engineer, registered architect or LAHJ.
 The approved design must comply with the LAHJ regulations for foundation design, waterproofing, and drainage, and the following:

 - The foundation perimeter bearing wall must be supported with a concrete slab or continuous strip footing around the perimeter of the home.
 Interior piers must be supported by a slab or footings.
-If footings are used under interior piers, they may be designed as in Install Footings, p.
-15. - Slabs must extend to the edges of the home. - Footings and slabs must be protected from the effects of frost heave by extending the footings to or below the frost line or by using a frost protected shallow foundation design.
+If footings are used under interior piers, they may be designed as in Install Footings on page 15. - Slabs must extend to the edges of the home. - Footings and slabs must be protected from the effects of frost heave by extending the footings to or below the frost line or by using a frost protected shallow foundation design.